Skip to main contentSkip to footer

 Course Description

 This course surveys the fundamentals of ballet technique through the practice of ballet exercises and combinations.
 Attention is given to developing strength and flexibility and applying improved strength and flexibility to the practice of ballet barre and center floor work.
+This course is designed as an introductory course, however, students with ballet experience will be accommodated with the option to practice intermediate-level exercises.

 What to Expect in this Course